 Malwarebytes and TotalAV are popular antiviruses with excellent malware detection rates, real-time protections, and more.
 However, there are some key differences between the two antiviruses you need to know about.

-Today, we’re going to look closely at the main differences between TotalAV and Malwarebytes so you can make an informed decision on which antivirus to go for in 2023.
+Today, we’re going to look closely at TotalAV and Malwarebytes and detail the main differences between them, so you can make an informed decision on which antivirus to go for in 2023.

 Malwarebytes vs. TotalAV: Final Verdict:

 TotalAV is better for malware protection, features, and PC optimization.
 If you want a fully comprehensive antivirus package, go with TotalAV.

 Malwarebytes is better for ease of use.
 If you want an antivirus that you can install and forget about, go with Malwarebytes.

 Malwarebytes includes an effective anti-malware engine that uses a huge malware database alongside heuristic analysis to block all kinds of malware threats, including trojans, worms, rootkits, and more.